 To find the best stove for your requirements you will need to consider various questions.
 Your stove should be chosen with due consideration given to the size of space the stove is being asked to heat.
-To this you need to add any other personal requirements such as whether you want it to do any water heating, what the installation requirements might be, aesthetic preference, etc. For more in depth information please see our 1st Time Buyers Guide which gives a more detailed breakdown of the important areas to consider.
+For more in depth information please see our 1st Time Buyers Guide which gives a more detailed breakdown of the important areas to consider.

 Should I line my chimney?

 We consider it essential to install a low-mass flexible liner into any chimney serving a closed appliance.
 Unlike an open fire, smoke from a stove is extremely dense and slow moving and must be kept as hot as possible.
 At reduced temperatures wood smoke condenses to a ‘goo’ of moisture, tar and creosote that can create a serious chimney fire hazard and coal smoke condenses to sulphuric acid which attacks the inner surfaces of the chimney.

 A liner’s purpose is to heat up rapidly to a safe temperature that minimises or hopefully eliminates these problems altogether but if they do occur they will at least be contained and prevented from damaging the chimney or leaking out at its base.

 Can a stove be installed in any situation?

 In most instances the building will be suitable, or can be made suitable.
 However if you require a sectional chimney to be built up there may be restrictions as to where you can situate your stove in order to assure you of a problem-free fully functioning chimney.
 A stove cannot be treated like a piece of furniture and placed anywhere therefore it is best to seek the advice of a professional who can advise on the installation specifications before setting your heart on a particular spot.